eventual-dev/eventual/docs/getting_started/work_unit.md

 ```

 !!! note
-    Rolling back is equivalent to raising `InterruptWork`, in fact, it is how rolling back works, so anything
+    Rolling back is equivalent to raising `InterruptWork`.
+In fact, this is how rolling back works, so anything
     that comes after it in the context manager block is not executed.

 ## Checking if unit of work was committed